ddmm2020/academic/content/publication/guo-2022-ppopp/index.md

 ---
-title: "Pushing the limit of molecular dynamics with ab initio accuracy to 100 million atoms with machine learning"
+title:"Extending the limit of molecular dynamics with ab initio accuracy to 10 billion atoms"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here